-The network exchanges original research, patient materials and expertise across borders, to improve methods and goals.
+We perform original research, across borders, and exchange patient materials and expertise to improve our methods and goals.

 Professor David Kerr CBE MA MD DSc FRCP (Glas, Edin &Lon) FRCGP (Hon)FMedSci

 David contributes to Oxford as Professor of Cancer Medicine, where he has worked with colleagues to build a new Institute for Cancer Medicine and Cancer Hospital.
 He has an international reputation for the treatment of and research into colorectal cancer and the quality of his work has been recognised by the award of several international prizes and the first NHS Nye-Bevan award for innovation.
 He has published over 400 papers and has an H-Index of 57 associated with over 12,000 citations.
 David has made a significant contribution to reforming the NHS as a Founding Commissioner for Health Improvement; Chair of the National Cancer Services Collaborative, Instigator of the Department of Health’s networked approach to clinical cancer research and developed a 20 year plan for the future of the NHS in Scotland, the “Kerr Report”.
 He was elected Fellow of the Academy of Medical Sciences in 2000, Honorary Fellow of Royal College of General Practitioners in 2007, appointed Commander of the British Empire in 2002 by HM the Queen and was elected President of the European Society of Medical Oncology in 2010.
 He has established INDOX and Afrox to improve the quality of cancer care in India and Sub Saharan Africa and has served as Health Adviser to two British Prime Minister, Tony Blair and David Cameron.